 The owner is responsible for connecting to the existing raw water system in Cotton Ranch and Sky Legend for landscape irrigation.
 The raw water is supplied by the Cotton Ranch Metropolitan District "Metro District".
-Refer to Section 1.5.3 "Raw Water Tap Fee" for amount of fee.
+Refer to Section 1.5.3 "Raw Water Tap Fee" for the amount of the fee.